kenchrcum/grafana-dashboard-converter/README.md

 **Note:** In reference mode, the converter will always update existing GrafanaDashboard resources to ensure they reflect the latest ConfigMap content.

+**Important:** When switching between conversion modes (full ↔ reference), the converter will automatically delete and recreate the GrafanaDashboard resources to avoid conflicts between different source types.

 ### 7. Create Legacy ConfigMaps

 Create ConfigMaps with your existing Grafana dashboards.
 The converter supports both single and multiple dashboards per ConfigMap: